pawel-peksa/lite-funds/README.md

 To take care of fetching data I used:
 - coingeko for cryptocurrencies
 - yahoo-finance2 for stock info => Here I had to modify it a little by implementing proxy-server set up on heroku to take care of CORS.
   Modification of the package will work on every copy thanks to patch-package.
-If somehow patch will not be installed out of the box run npm i patch-package.
+If somehow the patch won't be installed out of the box, run npm i patch-package.

 I would love to get some feedback from you!